peergreen/toolkit-peergreen-tasks/Readme.md

 -----------

 Tasks Framework.
-This library has to be used to design and run **concurrently** Tasks organized into Pipelines.
+This library has to be used to design and run **concurrently** Tasks organized into execution structures.

 Components